Here's pricing for Apple's new iPhone 14 Pro, Watch Ultra and more

 - 6.1-iinch iPhone 14 512GB — $1,519

-Pre-orders start September 9th, phone available starting October 7th.
+Pre-orders start September 9th, available starting October 7th.

 - 6.7-inch iPhone 14 Plus 128GB — $1,249